Reply Challenge 2020 - That’s what server says

 the file because the response includes where our image was uploaded, or we

-could try and get the entire directory, or a known file like /etc/passwd
+could try and get the entire directory, or a known file like /etc/passwd.

 The final payload is the following.